Throughout the 19th century, during the period known as the Antebellum Era, Congress, and American society as a whole, was tense.

 Eventually, the anti-slavery movement gained enough support throughout the more-populous North, and by 1860, slavery seemed doomed.
 So, in response, 13 Southern states announced they would secede from the Union and form their own nation, where slavery would be tolerated and promoted.

 But while the sectional differences that existed in the U.S since the birth of the nation likely made war inevitable, there were a few moments on the Antebellum timeline that made everyone in the new nation keenly aware that the different visions for the country would likely need to be resolved on the battlefield.

 The Wilmot Proviso was one of these moments, and although it was nothing more than a proposed amendment to a bill that failed to make it into the final version of the law, it played a pivotal role in adding fuel to the sectional fire and bringing about the American Civil War.

 What Was the Wilmot Proviso?

-The first Wilmot Proviso was proposed by Senator David Wilmot during a late-night special session of Congress that had met to review a bill initiated by president James K. Polk requesting $2 million to settle negotiations with Mexico at the close of the war (which, at the time, was just two months old).
+It was proposed by Senator David Wilmot during a late-night special session of Congress that had met to review the Appropriations Bill initiated by president James K. Polk requesting $2 million to settle negotiations with Mexico at the close of the war (which, at the time, was just two months old).